microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/educationassignment-get.md

 Students can only see assignments assigned to them; teachers and applications with application permissions can see all assignments in a class.

-You can use the `Prefer` header in your request to get the `inactive` status in case of the assignment be deactivated, otherwise you will get an `unknownFutureValue` value in the response.
+You can use the `Prefer` header in your request to get the `inactive` status in case the assignment is deactivated; otherwise, you will get an `unknownFutureValue` value in the response.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).